gruposantander/digital-trust-authorization-code-profile-specs/dtp-authorization-code-flow.md

 In addition to the error codes defined in Section 4.1.2.1 of OAuth 2.0 Authorization Framework [@!OAuth2.0], this specification also defines the following error codes:

 * `invalid_request_object`: The parameters inside the request object are invalid, is signed with none algorithm or the signature is not correct.
-* `invalid_request`: The request not contain the parameter `request`.
+* `invalid_request`: The request does not contain the parameter `request`.
 * `method_not_allowed`: If the request was not POST, the authorization server MUST return a HTTP 405 Method Not Allowed status code.
-* `too_many_request`: If the request from the client per a time period goes beyond the number the authorization server allows. the authorization server MUST return a HTTP 429 Too Many Requests status code.
+* `too_many_request`: If the request from the client per a specified time period goes beyond the number the authorization server allows, then the authorization server MUST return a HTTP 429 Too Many Requests status code.

 The following is a non-normative example of an Initiate Authorization Error Response: